Family reunification

 Family reunification may be refused for reasons such as threat to public order or polygamy.

-*Please note: if you want to get married abroad, for your marriage to be recognised in France, you must publish your intention to marry at your local Town Hall (Mairie) in France and apply to the French consulate in the country where you are getting married for a “certificat de capacité à mariage”.
+*Please note: if you want to get married abroad, for your marriage to be recognised in France, you must publish your intention to marry and apply to the French consulate in the country where you are getting married for a “certificat de capacité à mariage”.

 b - Family reunification if you DO have refugee status (“réunification familiale”)